Fatdevil/GolfIQ-YOLO/docs/arhud-overlay.md

 - Heading updates at ~5 Hz via the existing magnetometer helper.
 - Hazard distance is recomputed on the same cadence so QA can confirm the nearest-edge calculation quickly.
+- The pin panel adds "Set Pin" (captures the aimpoint at the crosshair) and "Clear Pin" actions for quick targeting.
+Once a pin is set, the overlay shows the live distance/bearing to that point and emits `hud.pin.set`, `hud.pin.clear`, and `hud.frame` (`pinDist`) QA events.
+The nearest hazard callout compares the hazard bearing against the smoothed heading using `((bearing - heading + 540) % 360) - 180`; negative values label the hazard as `LEFT`, positive values as `RIGHT`.

 ## Performance tips